SimplyPhy/P4_WebOptimization/README.md

 ## Getting Started:

-1. Clone or pull repository
+1. Clone or pull repository.
 2. Open index.html in your browser.
 3. To check PageSpeed Insights score: